wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### Usability Improvements

-Wasmi has received more usability improvments than could fit on a single list.
+Wasmi has received more usability improvements than could fit on a single list.

 Some of the most relevant are:

 - 🔋: WAT is now supported in [`Module::new`](https://docs.rs/wasmi/0.51.2/wasmi/struct.Module.html#method.new) and [`Module::new_unchecked`](https://docs.rs/wasmi/0.51.2/wasmi/struct.Module.html#method.new_unchecked) if its [`wat` crate feature](https://github.com/wasmi-labs/wasmi/blob/v0.51.2/Cargo.toml#L44) is enabled. [^8]